Lisa Carrington

 Dame Lisa Marie Carrington (born 23 June 1989) is a flatwater canoeist and New Zealand's most successful Olympian, having won a total of eight gold medals and one bronze medal.
 She won three consecutive gold medals in the Women's K1 200 metres at the 2012 Summer Olympics, 2016 Summer Olympics and 2020 Summer Olympics, as well as gold in the same event at the 2011 Canoe Sprint World Championships.
 At the 2020 Summer Olympics she also won a gold medal in the K2 500 metres, with Caitlin Regal, and as an individual in the K1 500 metres.
 At the 2024 Summer Olympics in Paris, Carrington defended her titles in the K1 500 metres and K2 500 metres event (with Alicia Hoskin) and also won the K4 500 metres event.
 Carrington equalled Danuta Kozák's record of winning all three K-1, K-2, K-4 events, over 500 metres, at one Olympics.

 Early and personal life

 Born in Tauranga, Carrington was raised in Ōhope, a satellite town of Whakatāne in the eastern Bay of Plenty, and is of Te Aitanga-a-Māhaki, Te Whakatōhea and Rongomaiwahine as well as European descent.
 She attended Whakatane High School, and Massey University in Albany.
 As a child she played netball and aspired to be a Silver Fern.
-She married her long-time partner Michael Buck in 2022.
+She married her long-time partner Michael Buck in 2022..
+Carrington announced her pregnancy in April 2026 stating she was due in September 2026, and that while her pregnancy was her main priority, she still hoped to compete in the Los Angeles 2028 Summer Olympics.